kimitya/BIS2024/README.md

 **Infrastructure:**
 Choice of cloud provider:
-o   Cloud infrastructure (e.g. AWS, GCP, Azure) is used to provide flexibility and scalability.
+*   Cloud infrastructure (e.g. AWS, GCP, Azure) is used to provide flexibility and scalability.

 Reasons for selection:
-o   Ease of scaling the system as the load increases. o   Ability for automatic load balancing and fault tolerance. o   High level of data security.
+*   Ease of scaling the system as the load increases.
+*   Ability for automatic load balancing and fault tolerance.
+*   High level of data security.

 Pros:
-o   Reduced cost of in-house infrastructure. o   Flexibility in customization of services and their scaling.
+*   Reduced cost of in-house infrastructure.
+*   Flexibility in customization of services and their scaling.

 Minuses:
-o   Dependence on third-party vendors. o   Potential risks of failures on the cloud provider's side.
+*   Dependence on third-party vendors.
+*   Potential risks of failures on the cloud provider's side.

-Why the chosen solution is better than others: o   Cloud-based solutions provide fast integration, high availability, and out-of-the-box tools for deploying ML solutions.
+Why the chosen solution is better than others:
+*   Cloud-based solutions provide fast integration, high availability, and out-of-the-box tools for deploying ML solutions.

 **4.3 System Performance Requirements**

-SLA (Service Level Agreement): o   99.9% service availability. o   Ability to process up to 10,000 requests per minute. o   Average response time of no more than 500 ms for standard requests and up to 2 seconds for complex operations (e.g., forecast generation).
+SLA (Service Level Agreement):
+*   99.9% service availability.
+*   Ability to process up to 10,000 requests per minute.
+*   Average response time of no more than 500 ms for standard requests and up to 2 seconds for complex operations (e.g., forecast generation).

 **4.4 System Security**

 Potential vulnerabilities:
-o   API vulnerabilities: Possible attacks through API weaknesses such as flaws in authentication and authorization. o   DDoS Threats: The system may be overloaded due to targeted attacks.
+*   API vulnerabilities: Possible attacks through API weaknesses such as flaws in authentication and authorization.
+*   DDoS Threats: The system may be overloaded due to targeted attacks.

 Security measures:
-o   Protecting the API with tokens and OAuth 2.0. o   Application of traffic monitoring system and DDoS protection.
+*   Protecting the API with tokens and OAuth 2.0.
+*   Application of traffic monitoring system and DDoS protection.

 **4.5 Data Security**

 GDPR Compliance:
-o   User Data Processing: All user data must be processed in compliance with GDPR, including users' explicit consent to data collection. o   Anonymization: Personal data must be anonymized or pseudonymized when processed for analysis.
+*   User Data Processing: All user data must be processed in compliance with GDPR, including users' explicit consent to data collection.
+*   Anonymization: Personal data must be anonymized or pseudonymized when processed for analysis.

 Data security principles:
-o   Encryption of data in transit (TLS). o   Encryption of data at rest (e.g., AES-256). o   Regular security audits and protection against data leakage.
+*   Encryption of data in transit (TLS).
+*   Encryption of data at rest (e.g., AES-256).
+*   Regular security audits and protection against data leakage.

 **4.6 Costs**

 Estimated Costs:
-o   The approximate cost of running the system in the cloud is about $2000-$5000 per month, depending on the volume of queries and the intensity of computing resources for predictions and recommendations. o   Approximate cost of $500 per month to store user data.
+*   The approximate cost of running the system in the cloud is about $2000-$5000 per month, depending on the volume of queries and the intensity of computing resources for predictions and recommendations.
+*   Approximate cost of $500 per month to store user data.

 **4.7.
 Integration points**

 Interaction between services:
-o   Frontend ↔ Backend: Interaction APIs to retrieve consumption data and display recommendations to users. o   Backend ↔ ML Engine: Calls to generate forecasts and recommendations based on user data. o   Backend ↔ Database: Storage of consumption history and parameters of user devices.
+*   Frontend ↔ Backend: Interaction APIs to retrieve consumption data and display recommendations to users.
+*   Backend ↔ ML Engine: Calls to generate forecasts and recommendations based on user data.
+*   Backend ↔ Database: Storage of consumption history and parameters of user devices.

 **4.8 Risks**

 Main risks:
-o   Lack of data: Limited consumption data may affect the accuracy of predictions. o   Recommendation errors: Incorrect recommendations may cause user dissatisfaction. o   Dependence on third-party APIs: Problems with third-party APIs can cause system failures.
+*   Lack of data: Limited consumption data may affect the accuracy of predictions.
+*   Recommendation errors: Incorrect recommendations may cause user dissatisfaction.
+*   Dependence on third-party APIs: Problems with third-party APIs can cause system failures.

 Risk management measures:
-o   Develop backup methods of operation when data is unavailable. o   Continuous monitoring of models and retraining them on new data. o   Implement testing and monitoring to detect bugs early.
+*   Develop backup methods of operation when data is unavailable.
+*   Continuous monitoring of models and retraining them on new data.
+*   Implement testing and monitoring to detect bugs early.